 The actual storage location depends on your database setup.

 The database is the most important storage.
-Set up regular backups of your database, without it all your translation setup will be gone.
+Set up regular backups of your database.
+Without the database, all the translations are gone.

-The recommended approach is to do dump of the database using database native tools such as pg_dump or mysqldump.
-It usually performs better than Django backup and restores complete tables with all data.
+The recommended approach is to save a dump of the database using database-native tools such as pg_dump or mysqldump.
+It usually performs better than Django backup, and it restores complete tables with all their data.

-You can restore this backup in newer Weblate release, it will perform any
+You can restore this backup in a newer Weblate release, it will perform all the

 necessary migrations when running in